 NXLog Agent buffering and flow control

-NXLog Agent implements several log buffering features.
-Two of these are particularly important and enabled by default: log queues and flow control.
+NXLog Agent implements several data buffering features.
+Two of these are particularly important and switched on by default: log queues and flow control.
 In addition, stream-oriented modules use read and write buffers, which you can configure with module-level directives.

 Log queues